hashintel/hash/packages/hash/README.md

     docker --version
     ## ≥ 20.10

-    docker-compose --version
-    ## ≥ 1.29
     ```

     If you have difficulties with `git --version` on macOS you may need to install Xcode Command Line Tools first: `xcode-select --install`.

     If you use Docker for macOS or Windows, go to _Preferences_ → _Resources_ and ensure that Docker can use at least 4GB of RAM (8GB is recommended).

-1. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repository and navigate to the root of the repository folder in your terminal.
+1. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repository and **navigate to the root of the repository folder** in your terminal.

 1. Install dependencies: